The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Discussion

-Thirdly, the choice of self-consumption rates in our scenario design (45$\%$, 50$\%$, and 55$\%$) reflects plausible and realistic efficiency levels for different types of REC participants.
-These values are supported by empirical evidence on current battery storage adoption in Italy, which remains lower than the EU average.
-Nevertheless, as shown in recent studies \citep{veronese2024, secchi2021}, optimal sizing of battery energy storage systems (BESS) can significantly increase self-consumption levels, particularly for small-scale prosumers.
-A robustness check under an “accelerated battery adoption scenario” could further refine our estimates, offering a valuable sensitivity benchmark for future policy analysis.
-Several studies \citep{soiniImpactProsumerBattery2020a, schickRoleImpactProsumers2022, chenRecoveringFixedCosts2023a} generally agree that individual prosumers equipped with BESS could reduce large thermal generation as well as replace less efficient pumped-hydro storage only if optimized based on electricity system and power market needs.
+Third, the choice of self-consumption rates in our scenario design reflects plausible and realistic efficiency levels for different types of REC participants.
+The purpose is to address the robustness through the comparison of three representative self-consumption levels (45$\%$, 50$\%$, and 55$\%$), which span conservative to more favourable REC operating conditions.
+These values are supported by empirical evidence on current adoption of battery energy storage systems (BESS) in Italy, which remains lower than the EU average.

+Nevertheless, as shown in recent studies \citep{veronese2024, secchi2021}, optimal sizing of BESS can significantly increase self-consumption levels, particularly for small-scale prosumers.
+Several studies \citep{soiniImpactProsumerBattery2020a, schickRoleImpactProsumers2022, chenRecoveringFixedCosts2023a} generally agree that individual prosumers equipped with BESS could reduce large thermal generation as well as replace less efficient pumped-hydro storage only if optimized based on electricity system and market needs.
 Despite obvious benefits for REC members from a community BESS, its role for volumes of renewable energy supplied to the wholesale market is much more nuanced.
-Sarfarazi et al. \citeyearpar{sarfaraziAggregationHouseholdsCommunity2020} study suggests if a community BESS operator has a profit maximization objective with real-time pricing, community BESS will not reduce RES volumes at the supply side of the wholesale market, thereby keeping RES dispatch by prosumers unchanged.
-Alternatively, in the scenario with the self-sufficiency maximization objective and static tariffs a community BESS decreases RES volumes at the supply side of the market, thereby inducing more marginal thermal generation in the system compared to REC scenario without installation of a community BESS.
-Therefore, price-responsive consumption patterns and digital solutions which enable flexible demand will be critical complements to self-consumption.
-Without such integration, the system may face volatility risks and missed opportunities for optimization - particularly during high RES generation hours when curtailment or negative prices may occur. \\
+Sarfarazi et al. \citeyearpar{sarfaraziAggregationHouseholdsCommunity2020} show that while a profit-maximizing community BESS leaves prosumer RES dispatch unchanged, a self-sufficiency-maximizing BESS reduces RES injections and increases marginal thermal generation, highlighting the need for flexible, price-responsive demand to support self-consumption.
+Nevertheless, without BESS integration into communities, the system may face volatility risks and missed opportunities for optimization - particularly during high RES generation hours, when curtailment or negative prices may occur. \\